How Dog Breeds Have Changed Over the Years

 Many Dogs Have Undergone Drastic Changes

 If you are looking at a dog right now, chances are, it might have not looked that way a hundred years ago.
-Dogs come in various shapes, sizes, and forms and if that is not enough, each breed is continually changing.
+Dogs come in various shapes, sizes, and forms.
+If that’s not enough, each breed is continually changing.

-A change in physical stature and characteristics could be caused by their environment or in most cases, due to intentional breeding “improvements.”
+A modification in physical stature and characteristics could be caused by their environment or in most cases, due to intentional breeding “improvements.”

-When you look at how dog breeds have changed over the years, it’s interesting how remarkable some of those changes really are!
+When you look at how dog breeds have changed over the years, some of those changes are quite remarkable!
 If you lived a hundred years ago, you would probably have a hard time identifying even the most recognizable breeds.

 Do you know that English bulldogs were used as bait for bulls?
 Thankfully, the practice was banned in 1835.
 Given their physical limitations, the English bulldogs of today would not be able to outrun a bull.

 However, English bulldogs in the past were taller and more slender.
 Not only that, but the folds on their face was not as densely packed and droopy.
 It was less pronounced.
-The modern English bulldog has a squatter and thicker body compared to its past predecessor.
+The modern English bulldog has a thicker and more compact body compared to its past predecessor.

 So far, we’ve listed just some of the dogs that have seen little to big changes in their physical appearance.
 There are plenty more!
-Other breeds with significant changes you can learn about include: German Shepherds, Great Danes, Boxers, Boston Terriers, Rottweilers, Dachshunds, and many more!
+Other breeds with significant changes include German Shepherds, Great Danes, Boxers, Boston Terriers, Rottweilers, and Dachshunds.

 There’s no doubt dog breeds have changed over the last century.
-However, one thing that has never changed is they have always been the loyal friend and furry family member to us.
+However, one thing that has never changed is they have always been loyal friends and furry family members to us.
 May we all appreciate the uniqueness, beauty, and characteristics of each dog breed.
 What’s your favorite dog breed of all time?
 Comment Below!